Hlebushkek/Ultrasound_IoT/README.md

 ## broker
 - MQTT broker via public HiveMQ
-- aggregate several embedded device messages and then submit them to server
+- Aggregate several embedded device messages and then submit them to server

+## server
+- Manage patient and their scans in db
+- Distirbute scan files
+- Establish websocket connection with clients to send scan session updates